sarathk73/GestureX/README.md

   - HandTrackingModule.py: This module is central to the project, incorporating Mediapipe and OpenCV to track hand landmarks in real-time and provide necessary coordinates for gesture recognition.
   - gestureX.py: Built upon the HandTracking module, it interprets the hand landmarks to perform various control actions like mouse movement, clicks, and executing system commands.

-## Contributions and Support
+## Contributions
 Your contributions are welcome!
-If you would like to contribute, fork the repository, make changes, and create a pull request with your improvements.
-For any support or queries, raise an issue in the GitHub issue tracker.
+If you would like to contribute, please fork the repository, make changes, and create a pull request with your improvements.

+Contribution Steps

+- Fork the repository
+- Create your feature branch (git checkout -b feature/AmazingFeature)
+- Commit your changes (git commit -m 'Add some AmazingFeature')
+- Push to the branch (git push origin feature/AmazingFeature)
+- Open a pull request
+- For any support or queries, raise an issue in the GitHub issue tracker.

 ## Contact Information
 For assistance or to provide feedback, reach out to us at [amssarath@gmail.com](mailto:amssarath@gmail.com).